morshedimran/pio-setup/ansible手順書.md

   * Edit /static_inventory/hosts file  ※★ set the value of each parameter.

       ※ Please refer to 「参考_ansible設定.txt」 file, for more details about each parameter.
   * Check /group_vars/[group name].yml file.
-Re-set the parameter value, if server tuning is nacessary.
+Re-set the parameter value, if server tuning is necessary.

       ※ Please refer to 「ansible設定.txt」file, for more details about each parameter.